-Tax payable is determined by firstly applying the company tax rate of 30% to taxable income (which differ from operating profit), and then reduced by any tax credits and offsets available under the tax law.
-Below are explanations of the difference between the operating profit and taxable income of Blackmores Ltd Australian Tax Consolidated Group and the tax offsets available to it during the 2015 financial year.
+Tax payable is determined by firstly applying the company tax rate of 30% to taxable income (which differs from operating profit), and then is reduced by any tax credits and offsets available under Australian tax law.
+Below are explanations of the difference between the operating profit and taxable income of Blackmores Ltd Australian Tax Consolidated Group and the tax offsets available to it during the 2016 financial year.